Linenfelser/book3/src/hackathons/twitter/index.md

 Our team came up with the following interesting events:

-1. Has observed .... ? contributed by (Name)
+1. Has observed tweets about bombings (Andrew Linenfelser)

-  (one sentence justification why this event is interesting)
+  interesting because there is a lot going on in Syria with bombings right now

-1. Has observed .... ? contributed by (Name)
+1. Has observed 10 tweets about IS and Syria ? contributed by (Name)

   (one sentence justification why this event is interesting)

-1. Has observed .... ? contributed by (Name)
+1. Has observed tweets about the world cup ? contributed by (Name)

   (one sentence justification why this event is interesting)